Become a Registered Dietitian Nutritionist (RDN)

 The DPD must be followed by an ACEND accredited dietetic internship in order to be eligible for the registration examination for Registered Dietitian Nutritionists (RDN).
 Although there is a shortage of internship sites and completion of the DPD does not guarantee acceptance into an internship; the faculty will offer guidance with the internship application process.
 Please note: the Commission on Dietetic Registration (CDR) changed the entry-level registration eligibility education requirements for dietitians, beginning in 2024, from baccalaureate degree to a minimum of a graduate degree.
 More about the Didactic Program

-The Nutrition and Wellness track provides a broad curriculum that includes both liberal arts and nutrition, science, and health courses.
+The Nutrition and Wellness track provides a broad curriculum that includes both liberal arts, science, health, nutrition, and psychology courses.
 This educational framework provides the knowledge, skills, and values needed for entry into graduate school or a career in nutrition and wellness.
-Unlike the Coordinated and Didactic Programs, this track is not accredited.
-Students in this track are not eligible to sit for the registration examination.
+Unlike the Coordinated and Didactic Programs, this track is not accredited by ACEND.
+Therefore, students completing this track are not eligible for an accredited internship program nor are they eligible to sit for the registration examination for dietitians nutritionists.
 More about Nutrition & Wellness

 The Family and Consumer Sciences program is a comprehensive, experience-based program that prepares graduates for teaching at the elementary and secondary (K-12) level.
 The program leads to certification by the Pennsylvania Department of Education to teach family and consumer sciences in K-12.
 More about Family & Consumer Sciences